top of page

 Mihaly Vajda

-Mihaly Vajda, a Hungarian political philosopher, is visiting professor of sociology at the University of Bremen.
+Mihaly Vajda, a Hungarian political philosopher, is a visiting professor of sociology at the University of Bremen.
 His most recent book is Fascism as a Mass Movement (1977).

 Carole S. Vance